rebelsky/csc207c/_readings/github.md

 ### Important Terms

 * Push/pull
-* Commit
-* Clone
-* Fork
-* Version Control
 * GitHub
-* Repository
-* Stage

 ### Review Questions

-* Why is Git useful?
+* Why is GitHub useful?
-* What is forking and when would you use it?
+* How do forking and cloning differ?
-* What is cloning and when would you use it?
-* What is the normal sequence of working operations a programmer should use when dealing with a Git project?
+* What is the normal sequence of working operations a programmer should use when dealing with a Git project stored on GitHub?

-### Exploratory Questions

-* Git allows you to undo commits (rolling your code back to a previous version).
-Figure out how.
-* In addition to forks and clones, Git allows you to make variants of a repository using "branches".
-Learn what a branch is, how to make one, and how to use branches.

 Selected sources
 ----------------